Midonk/MultiBuilder/README.md

 ## Quick start

-Once you installed the package, you should see a new *menu item* in ***Tool / Multibuilder***.
+Once you installed the package, you should see a new *menu item* in ***Tools / Multibuilder***.
 You have to initialize the system by creating settings asset.
 To do so, just click on the new menu item.

-Now the settings asset is created, everything you need to do is to parametrize the settings to be able to build any number of players you'd like.
+Now the settings asset is created, everything you need is to parametrize the settings to be able to build any number of players you'd like.

 Finally, to start the builds, you have the choice:
 - Use the same *menu item* as the one you initialized the settings with.